GSA-TTS/identity-site/content/_en/partners/faq.md

         id: b-4
         title: What is the cost/pricing structure?
         content: >-
             All costs are assessed at the Interagency Agreement ( IAA) level.
-For more information on our pricing, visit this page.
+[For more information on our pricing, visit this page](/partners/pricing){:class="usa-nav_link caret"}
     -
         id: b-5
         title: Does Login.gov provide authorization?